The Bristal Assisted Living Blog

 • Medication side effects

-• Eat well - a healthy nutritional intake is important for your hearing
+• Eat well - a healthy nutritional intake is important for your hearing.
+B vitamins and potassium are among the most important nutrients for hearing health.

-• Limit exposure to loud noise; once the small hair cells in your ears are destroyed they cannot be replaced
+• Limit exposure to loud noise; once the small hair cells in your ears are destroyed, they cannot be replaced.
+Try out different ear plugs until you find a comfortable set, and then carry them with you when you attend social and group events.

-In the event of hearing loss, think about hearing devices and follow these tips:
+A variety of assistive hearing devices are available, including hearing aids that are positioned inside or behind the ear.
+In the event of hearing loss, consider hearing devices and follow these tips:

-• If the concern of losing the hearing device is the deterrent, consider insurance or ask your professional about a minimally visible tether for the device
+• If the concern of losing the hearing device is a deterrent, consider insurance or ask your professional about a minimally visible tether for the device.

 • If you live in assisted living or long-term care, consider putting your initials on the hearing aids.